HG00/talk-tls-therapy/slides/tls-therapy-talk.md

 **Shor's Algorithm**
 https://www.classiq.io/insights/shors-algorithm-explained

-_sounds like a "future me" problem_
+_sounds like a "future me" problem, lol_

 <!-- As far as we know, in 2025 there arent any computers that can do this yet, but there is a lot of work going on to make it happen -->
 ---